 Do I need a lawyer for the complaints process?

-If you file a complaint, you may find it helpful to have a lawyer; however, it is not necessary.
+While you may find it helpful to have a lawyer, it is not required.
 CRPO investigates and decides on all complaint matters fairly, whether you have a lawyer or not.

 While Registered Psychotherapists (RPs) do not need a lawyer to respond to a complaint or report, we advise RPs to use a lawyer.
 This is because the outcome of the process can have a significant impact on the RP’s practice and career.